 To aid in learning the new operating system and Office software, patrons can find tutorials in the Ventura County eLibrary > Education > LearningExpress Library > Computer & Internet Basics.
 These resources are available free with a Ventura County Library card.

 Already completed are the public computer labs at Ray D. Prueter Library in Port Hueneme, Ojai Library, Oak View Library and Meiners Oaks Library in the Ojai Valley, Avenue Library, Saticoy Library and E. P. Foster Library in Ventura, Fillmore Library, Oak Park Library, and most recently, Albert H. Soliz Library in El Rio.
 New computers for the remaining Ventura County Libraries will be installed over the next few months.
 All Ventura County Libraries also supply free wireless 24/7.

-The Ventura County Libraries have two exciting Summer Reading Programs held from June 10 through August 12, 2012: Dream Big for grades K-6 and Own the Night for grades 6-12.
+The Ventura County Libraries have three Summer Reading Programs held from June through August: Dream Big for grades K-6, Own the Night for grades 6-12, and Between the Covers for adult readers.
 Teens also may volunteer at their local library branch to help run the programs.

 Mr. Nifty, balloon artist extraordinaire, is the featured performer at the kickoff program in each library branch.
 See our kickoff program schedule for a library near you and our Kids' & Teen Events Calendar for all events!